Vicente Fox: Presidency

-See article Fox administration

 Public image

 During his campaign for president, Vicente Fox became well known for his cowboy style and quirkiness.
 As a speaker, Fox usually attracted big crowds in the early years of his presidency.
 At 6 ft 4 in, Fox easily stood out in most crowds, and is believed to be one of the tallest presidents in Mexico's history.
 After his inauguration, President Fox usually wore suits for formal occasions, but opted to wear his signature boots and jeans during his many visits around Mexico.

-Fox spread his image as one of peace and welcomed many to his own ranch in Guanajuato, Mexico.
+Fox spread his image as one of peace and welcomed many to his own ranch in the state of Guanajuato.
 When Fox welcomed U.S. President George W. Bush to the ranch, both presidents were wearing Fox's signature black cowboy boots, prompting The Wall Street Journal to call it "The Boot Summit".

 Approval ratings

 When Fox took office on 1 December 2000, his approval rating neared 80%.
 During the rest of his presidency, his average approval rating was of 53%, while his average disapproval rating was of 40%.

 As seen in the graphic, after taking office the particularly high points of his approval ratings were: